Campaign of the Month: October 2017

 Creditors within the Camarilla have an additional stick to ensure they get paid what they’re owed: the harpies.
 These Kindred enforce the rules for what is and is not proper behavior throughout the masked city, and they make it their business to record other vampires’ boons.
 The harpies don’t know about every Debt in the city, as some Kindred prefer to keep certain obligations private.
 Informing the harpies of one’s Debts can pay off down the line, though.
 If a debtor defaults, the harpies almost always back the creditor up.
 If a fledgling released last night credibly accuses a respected elder of shirking their obligations, the harpies will take the fledgling’s side.
 They will ensure a Debt is honored when no one else will.

-Pity the fool who lies to the harpies about a nonexistent Debt.
+Pity the would-be creditor who lies to the harpies about a nonexistent Debt.
 They rarely fail to get to the bottom of such matters, and declaring all of the liar’s Debts null and void is usually only the start of their wrath.

 Mortals & Debts